alisamirali/movix-app/README.md

 # Movix

-Movix is a Free Movies streaming site with zero ads.
-We let you watch movies online without having to register or paying, with over 10000 movies and TV-Series.
+Movix is a movie database application with front-end technologies like React, Redux, and SCSS.

 ### Getting Started